Manuel Hernandez (soccer): Olympics and national teams

 In 1970, Hernandez represented the United States Olympic Team at the Pan-American games, Hernandez scored two goals against Bermuda which allow them to go into the second round of competition for the first time in the history of the tournament.
 In 1972, Hernandez was selected for the U.S. Olympic Team as it began the qualification process for the 1972 Summer Olympics.
 Hernandez scored one of the two goals in the U.S. victory over Jamaica which put the U.S. into the tournament.
 Hernandez earned two caps with the U.S. national team in 1974, both losses to Mexico.

 Coach

 In 1976, Hernandez coached Leland High School (San Jose, California) varsity men's soccer team to its first Central Coast Section championship and in 1982, Hernandez was also the assistant coach at San Jose State men's soccer.
 Hernandez coached the Gunderson High School (San Jose, California) varsity men's soccer team to its first Central Coast Section playoff berth, beating previous Central Coastal Sectional champion Watsonville HS 11–1 in a 1st-round match.
-In 1983, Presentation High School in San Jose hired Hernandez, becoming the head coach of the girl's varsity soccer team.
+In 1983, Presentation High School in San Jose hired Hernandez, becoming the head coach of the girls' varsity soccer team.
 Over the decades since then, he has taken Presentation to seventeen league championships and eight Central Coast Sectional titles.
 Aly Wagner and Danielle Slaton are among the players Hernandez has coached at Presentation.